markocomm/cart-challenge/README.md

 This challenge has bugs, bad code practices and lacks any tests.

+## Rules
+- No using ChatGPT, don't worry, we'll know if you did :)
+- Work solo, try not to help eachother out unless absolutely neccessary
+- Don't put your solution in the Discord, only here

 ## How to take part
 1. First steps add your [SSH Key to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh), this will make this a lot easier
 2. Fork the repository